Consistency of a range of penalised cost approaches for detecting multiple changepoints: Applications

 For the standard in-fill asymptotic regime with a fixed number of true changes $m^\ast$, we would have $\Delta_T=O(T^{-1})$.
 In such case we get a bound on the error of location estimates that is just a logarithmic factor worse than the minimax rate of $T^{2/3}$ \citep{raimondo1998sharp}.
 The results also holds when $m^\ast$ is diverging at a rate slower than $\log T$.

-We emphasis that this result is stronger than previous consistency results for the change-in-slope model, \citep{baranowski2016narrow, fearnhead2018detecting} as it specifies the value of the penalty, $\beta$, that ensures consistency.
+We emphasis that this result is stronger than previous consistency results of the change-in-slope model derived in \cite{baranowski2016narrow} and \cite{fearnhead2018detecting}, as it specifies the value of the penalty $\beta$ that ensures consistency.
+This is a non-trivial technical improvement as shown in the Appendix \ref{subsec:basis}.
+In this case to get tighter results for the choice of penalty, we need to take account of the positive dependency in the reduction of cost of similar segmentations.
+We need these tighter bounds because for the in-fill asymptotic regime the accuracy of estimating a change-in-slope is polynomial in $T$ rather than logarithmic in $T$.
+This accuracy impacts, and increases, the number of possible segmentations we can fit to data in our local region that have one changepoint in the middle location.
+We believed similar arguments can be applied to refine the value of penalty in other changepoint detection problems.